krzentner/language-world/data/text-davinci-003-old/basic_py_md/reach-0.py.md

-The program should be as follows:
+The rest of the program would look like this:

 ```
-# reach: reach to the target location
-# def reach(robot):
 if check("the robot's gripper is not near reach target"):
     robot.reach("to goal")
 ```